-The Third Party Ombudsman can be contacted at: safesport_wwdrs@primus.ca Employees are expected to use their judgment in deciding whether to use the informal or formal process, and in determining whether their complaint should be brought to the attention of the Chief Operating Officer (or designated alternate) or to the Third Party Ombudsman.
+The Third Party Ombudsman can be contacted at: jraphael@raphaelbar.com.

+Employees are expected to use their judgment in deciding whether to use the informal or formal process, and in determining whether their complaint should be brought to the attention of the Chief Operating Officer (or designated alternative) or to the Third-Party Ombudsman.

-10. Investigations
+Investigations 10.

-An investigator designated by the Chief Operating Officer or designated alternate will be responsible for investigating all complaints of workplace discrimination, harassment or violence.
+An investigator designated by the Chief Operating Officer (or designated alternative) will be responsible for investigating all complaints of workplace discrimination, harassment or violence.
 This investigator may be an unbiased internal party or an outside third party depending on the circumstances of the complaint.
 Whether internal or external, the investigator will have no interest in the outcome of the investigation and will not be a decision-maker.